 As you probably know, the tomahawk was invented by Native Americans and is a common symbol seen today to reflect the many warrior tribes from past centuries.
 A tomahawk is crafted by attaching a sharp, flat stone (sometimes chiseled to just the right shape) to a wooden stick.

 Just like other weapons such as survival bows, tomahawks had more than one purpose.
 Tomahawks were used to fight enemies in battle, including raids and ambushes, as well as for everyday tasks such as splitting wood.
 The tomahawk evolved as metal blades replaced stones.
 Here’s a brief video that will show how to make one.

-In modern day survival the tomahawk has made a comeback; many would-be survivalists have invested in a tomahawk.
-In military and search and rescue operations, a tomahawk is more than just a weapon — it’s also a good tool for door, window and lock demolitions, urban entry and exits, evacs, etc.
+In modern day survival the tomahawk has made a comeback; many would-be survivalists have already invested in a tomahawk.
+In military and search and rescue operations, a tomahawk is more than just a weapon — it’s also a good tool for door, window and lock demolitions, urban entry and exits, evacs, and other urban survival situations.

 Then it also has it’s place as a tactical weapon made famous by Native American tribes like the Apaches.
 Before you go practicing your throws with a tomahawk realize that as a throwing weapon these things can kill — only practice in a safe location and keep anyone else who is watching several yards away, and behind you.